Synopsis: Drama girl makes a fool of herself in a broom making shop.

 “My mother has been nursing me with hot teas.
 But my mean stepfather insisted that I deliver the broom weed here.
 I’m allergic to it, you know—I’m sure of it.
 He is so hateful.”

 Finding her needle, the elder continued stitching the broom.

 The insincere girl became melodramatic in her response.
 “No. I have cats of my own.
-They generally give me a nonchalant stare and it’s clear they’re just thinking: ‘Oh, it’s you again.’
+They generally give me a nonchalant stare.
 I would rather not have any animals.
 They are crude and probably make me sick.
-Come to think of it, I am probably allergic to cats.”
+Come to think of it, I probably am allergic to cats.”